 Be smart, be safe.
 And be sure to find out how you can save time, money, and maybe even lives.
-For more information, ask your local contractor, call us at 1-800-PICK-VIC, or visit www.collegefiresafety.org cet me at the Forum?!
+For more information, ask your local contractor, call us at 1-800-PICK-VIC, or visit www.collegefiresafety.org by E. Lander Medlin eet me at the Forum?!
 That's right.
-APPA's new Educational Facilities Leadership Forum now formally replaces our Educational Conference and Anmual Meeting.
+APPA's new Educational Facilities Leadership Forum now formally replaces our Educational Conference and Annual Meeting.
 Why?
 Because it is no longer business as usual for any of us or for our organizations.
 In survey after survey, you asked for a stronger, more solidified annual meeting educational program.
 APPA's Educational Programs Committee and staff are poised to deliver on your request.